Skip the wait. See a Registered Dietitian online.

 What is a dietitian?

 Dietitians are registered healthcare professionals, capable of assessing, diagnosing, and treating nutritional concerns.
-They’re experts in human nutrition and the regulation of diet, and can help with weight loss, elderly nutrition problems, fitness meal plans, and more.
+They’re experts in human nutrition and the regulation of diet, and can help with chronic disease management, weight loss, athletic performance, digestive concerns, and more.

 What is the difference between a dietitian and nutritionist?